giovannianguiano1/DH110-F22-Gio/assignment01/README.md

 ## Sustainable Cities and Communities
 ### Giovanni Anguiano DH110

-This is project is about
+This is project will focus on Sustainable Cities and Communities by exploring Malibu beaches